 The following experts have contributed to the development of this training course.

-Lars coordinates the Academy’s training activities related to Local Economic Development, Social Affairs & Employment, and Fiscal Decentralisation. has extensive firsthand experience in local government in The Hague including managing programmes on youth employment and community focused issues.
+Lennard has experience developing and facilitating trainings on various topics concerning local governance and social affairs.
+He works on various open and tailor-made training courses at The Hague Academy, a.o. in Social Affairs & Employment and Fiscal Decentralisation.
+Lennard has extensive firsthand experience in local government in The Hague including managing programmes on youth employment and community focused issues.
 Working in a development context, he has managed projects involving education in Surinam, Romania and Kosovo.
+After completing a postgraduate degree on Local Economic Development (LED) in 2018, Lennard will continue to develop the Academy’s LED-focused open, online and tailor-made training courses.

 Ruth Rennie, Independent Consultant and Expert Trainer